PaulSMilne/assignment2/README.md

 I have created a StockItem class and refactored the Shop class to include a hashmap of stock items.

-I wrote two new methods that tested out okay, to get the what is in the current stock hashmap, and to add items to the stock hashmap.
+I wrote two new methods that tested out okay, to get what is in the current stock hashmap, and to add items to the stock hashmap.

+**Wednesday 4.33

+I added a basket to the Customer class with functions to add and remove stock items.
+I then called these methods and passed the stock items from the transaction class.
+I also wrote equivalent items for the shop, to remove items or to update an existing item in case of a refund.
+So I consider that my MVP plus suggested extension.
+Job done.